VersusCenter

 Pros

-• Exceptional single-threaded performance and multi-threaded efficiency
+• Exceptional single-threaded CPU performance and energy efficiency

 Cons